hermangroup/docs/introduction/information.rst

 Backup
   The process of making copies of a computer file to ensure its integrity in case of loss, theft, or damage.
-Dash allows users to :ref:`make backup copies <dashcore-backup>` of their digital wallets.
+Historia allows users to :ref:`make backup copies <historiacore-backup>` of their digital wallets.
   This protects against losing one's money in the event of a computer crashing or losing one’s mobile device.
 This would be the equivalent of being able to backup the cash in your wallet, so that if you lost